ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 As we have two similar input fields to create and we don't want to repeat ourselves, let's define a method `_createInput()`, which will produce them for us.
 It will accept the label of our input field.

-We'll use {@link module:ui/labeledinput/labeledfieldview~LabeledFieldView `LabeledFieldView`} class, and we'll pass it the `createLabeledInputText()` function as the second argument.
+We'll use {@link module:ui/labeledinput/labeledfieldview~LabeledFieldView `LabeledFieldView`} class and we'll pass it the {@link module:ui/labeledfield/utils~createLabeledInputText `createLabeledInputText()`} function as the second argument.
+It's a helper coming from the CKEditor UI library that will take care of creating the input.

 ```js
 // abbreviation/abbreviationview.js